Our driest nappy ever with a new DryTouch®LayerFind Out More

 Some people still believe that acne is an indication of poor hygiene.
 But we know this is not true.
 Although sensible and regular cleansing can help to support an improvement in acne, it is not a “cure all” for the condition.
 Many factors influence the likelihood of getting acne during pregnancy and just being more vigilant about washing the face is not the solution.

-It can be helpful to know that in most cases, pregnancy acne is a result of excessive hormones.
+It can be helpful to know that in most cases, pregnancy acne is a result of high levels of hormones.
 These are necessary to stabilise the pregnancy and support the baby’s growth.
 They also help to direct nutrition to the placenta which is essential to ensure the baby’s survival.

 One of the male hormones, androgen, tends to be highest in the third trimester and it is this which can lead to a worsening of pregnancy acne as the pregnancy advances.
 This can also contribute to excess body hair growth and a thickened appearance to a pregnant mother’s skin.